-It's low in calories and full of useful vitamins and minerals.
-It is one of natures superfoods!
+It’s low in calories and full of useful vitamins and minerals: one of nature’s healthy super foods!

 So getting some pumpkin into your day first thing in the morning has to be a good thing.

-It has a natural sweetness which makes it perfect with fruit, yoghurts, nuts and dried fruit.
+Pumpkins have a natural sweetness which makes it perfect with fruit, yogurt, nuts and dried fruit.
 You could experiment with all sorts of combinations.

 Pumpkin is a great ingredient in pancakes mixes and waffle mixes, or you could use regular pancake or waffle mix and use pumpkin in the topping.
 Drizzle a little cinnamon butter on top and you’ve got a stylish brunch for guests.

-Just mix some pumpkin puree with a little banana, syrup and yoghurt and hey presto, you've got a pumpkin topping for your pancakes or a spread for toast.
+Just mix some pumpkin puree with a little banana, syrup and yogurt and hey presto, you’ve got a pumpkin topping for your pancakes or a spread for toast.